Erigeron rhizomatus: Habitat

 Erigeron rhizomatus grows in selenium-rich sandstone substrates that originate in the Baca and Chinle Formations.
 It occurs in barren outcrops of eroding red or grayish rock that may have slopes of up to 40 degrees.
 Nearby plants include four-wing saltbush (Atriplex canescens), mountain mahogany (Cercocarpus montanus), rubber rabbitbrush (Ericameria nauseosa), oneseed juniper (Juniperus monosperma), Colorado pinyon (Pinus edulis), and Gambel oak (Quercus gambelii).

-Endangered status
+Conservation

 When Erigeron rhizomatus was listed for federal protection, it was potentially threatened by uranium mining activity in its habitat.
 There is probably still uranium in the area, as evidenced by large amounts of selenium in the soil, which often occurs with uranium.
 If the value of uranium increases and it becomes a target for mining, the activity could threaten the plant's habitat.
 One population of the plant also occurs in an area with potential for oil exploration activity.
 These are the only significant threats to the species at this time, but since it is a rare regional endemic known from specific habitat types it will stay on the endangered species list for the time being.